 Price: 1 cent per verification

-BriteVerify has been a long-time leader in the email verification space, used by startups and enterprise businesses alike.
+BriteVerify used to be a long-time leader in the email verification space before bought by Validity.

 Here’s how it works: upload your contact list, then sit back while they work their verification mojo.
 After that, you’ll receive a list separated into different categories: what they consider to be “clean” emails, inaccurate emails, and “risky.”
 You can choose to export the emails from any of those categories.